DarioCattelan/DarioCattelan.github.io/content/Races/Axiomatics/Elves.md

 With the exception of the zealous and orthodox, it is not necessary for an elf to observe the mutacurir at the exact same hour every day.
 Rather, it is generally accepted the the alkhawat should occur in general proximity to the event marking the mutacurir.
 Penance for missing the alkhawat varies from culture to culture, but accidental or inadvertent skipping of the alkhawat is typically resolved by doubling the time spent on the alkhawat during the next mutacurir.

 ### Cilcilafcur
-Cicilafcur (sill-sill-aff-KOOR) is a term which refers to organized the ancestral chain of authority from child to parent of the elves (stretching all the way to [[Elenwe The Farmer]]), as well as the ritualized act of seeking wisdom from that chain.
+Cilcilafcur (sill-sill-aff-KOOR) is a term which refers to organized the ancestral chain of authority from child to parent of the elves (stretching all the way to [[Elenwe The Farmer]]), as well as the ritualized act of seeking wisdom from that chain.
 When reaching certain momentous or novel life milestones, elves will typically seek cilcilafcur with a parent or elder for guidance.
 If the parent or elder is unable to advise from their own lived experience, the elder will turn to their parent or ancestor, with the theoretical potential for the question to reach all the way to [[Elenwe The Farmer]].
 In practice, it is rare for the routine life of elves to require cilcilafcur beyond a single generation.

 The exact nature of the rite of cilcilafcur varies from generation to generation, but primarily involves a set of ritualistic questions repeated many times followed by a period of shared meditation between the asker and elder.
 Some groups employ mystical herbs and incense during the rite, others may require the meditation to be undertaken in a sweat lodge or sauna.
 Generally, the rite is less complex for younger generations of elves, and more complex for older generations.

+For orthodox elves who live in isolation or are travelling abroad and require cilcilafcur, it is also acceptable to seek guidance from [[Spirits]].

+### Alnucur
+Alnucur (ahl-noo-KOOR) is the religious practice of nurturing and guiding the manifestation of [[Spirits]].
+Although the exact nature of [[Spirits]] is not understood by elves, they have developed some ritual practices which can reliably manifest [[Spirits]].
+Alnucur is done by guiding and protecting the growth of nature in a cyclical and repeated way for long periods, often decades or centuries.
+The [[Nihiryat Lawall]] teaches that by practicing Alnucur with perfection and reliability, [[Spirits]] will be drawn to the divine rhythm and manifest in strength, blessing the practitioner and the land with timeless health and bounty.
+The various steps of alnucur are long and vary depending on the subject of worship and type of [[Spirits|Spirit]] one wishes to manifest, but generally involve the leaving of offerings, burning of incense, paying of respects, and tending to the area to keep it free of negative energy and destruction.
+All land owning elves will keep a shrine, garden, or sanctuary devoted to [[Spirits]] and alnucur.

 ## Language
 Elves speak, read, and write elvish.
 Elvish is an elegant language of soft consonants and vowels with an almost musical tonality.
 Elvish script is looping, serifed, and symmetrical, and whole words are written without lifting the quill from the page.
 Elvish script refuses to be carved, engraved, or tattooed on plants or animals.